Der Barbier von Bagdad: Performance history

 Cornelius planned the work as a one-act comedy, but on the advice of Franz Liszt expanded it to two.
 Franz Liszt later arranged the second overture for orchestra (S.352).
 Unlike most German comic operas of the period, which have spoken dialogue, Der Barbier von Bagdad is through composed.
 Cornelius offered the inventive and complex opera as an alternative to the contemporary German opera composers such as Richard Wagner, whose ideological fervor he found overwhelming.

 At its first performance the opera was a failure, and it was not played again in the composer's lifetime.
 The composer's mentor and friend Franz Liszt conducted the premiere.
 However, political actions by the director of the theater resulted in demonstrations against Liszt and the so-called neo-German school of composition.
 The opera closed after only one performance, and Liszt resigned his post.
 Cornelius also left Weimar.

 In the late 19th century two versions were made, by the noted Wagnerian conductors Felix Mottl and Hermann Levi.
-In New York City the work was first played in 1890 by the Metropolitan Opera House Company and in London in 1891.
+In the United States the work was first performed by the Metropolitan Opera at the Metropolitan Opera House on January 3, 1890 in a production directed by Theodor Habelmann.
+Walter Damrosch led the musical forces, and the cast included Emil Fischer as Abul Hassan, Sophie Traubmann as Margiana, Paul Kalisch as Nureddin, Charlotte Huhn as Bostana, Wilhelm Sedlmayer as Mustapha, and Joseph Beck as The Caliph.
+It was performed in London in 1891.
 Finally, in June 1904, the original version as composed by Cornelius was again staged in the Weimar Hoftheater, this time to popular approval and critical acclaim.

 In the 20th century, the opera was performed infrequently abroad but held its own in German opera companies using the original text, rather than Mottl's or Levi's revisions.
 It has a minor niche in the operatic repertoire.

 Roles

 Synopsis

 The hero, Nureddin, is in love with Margiana, daughter of the Cadi.
 Bostana, a relative of the Cadi, approving of Nureddin, helps him to woo Margiana by making himself presentable.
-Abdul Hassan, the barber is summoned, and like his confrère of Seville in Rossini's earlier opera, he adopts the role of co-conspirator in the romance.
+Abdul Hassan, the barber, is summoned, and, like his confrère of Seville in Rossini's earlier opera, he adopts the role of co-conspirator in the romance.
 (Like Rossini's Figaro, he delivers a virtuoso patter aria, "Bin Akademiker".)

 Margiana waits for Nureddin in the women's quarters of her father's house.
 He is proposing to marry her off to a rich friend, but when he leaves, Nureddin enters to woo Margiana.
 A traditional farcical plot then unfolds, with the barber breaking in, Nureddin hiding in a treasure chest and being carried away by servants, and a happy ending when the Caliph arrives and Nureddin is released and betrothed to Margiana.